 Mimi Love is a principal at Utile.
 Her expertise ranges from complicated renovation projects to new construction with challenging programmatic requirements.
 Mimi is leading a master plan for the 11-acre Belmont Day School, as well as a feasibility study for a new building on campus that would include an Innovation Center and Field House, allowing BDS to expand their “design thinking” curriculum and athletics program.
 She is currently involved with master planning for two campuses at the St. Andrew’s School in Austin, TX and as a consultant to Reed Hilderbrand for the Cranbrook Educational Community Master Plan in Bloomfield Hills, MI.

-Mimi previously did a comprehensive master plan for historic Emerson Hall in Harvard Yard and a master plan and three summers of renovation projects for the Advent School, located in two abutting townhouses on Beacon Hill.
+Mimi served as managing principal for The Boston Conservatory Studio Building and is currently the Interior Design Owner’s Representative for the Harvard Business School, responsible for ensuring the design quality and consistency of new initiatives.
+Mimi managed the design and construction of the Boston Harbor Islands Pavilion located on the Rose Kennedy Greenway for the National Park Service and Boston Harbor Island Alliance, and is providing interior design services for the addition and renovation of the Jamaica Plain Branch of the Boston Public Library.
+She previously did a comprehensive master plan for historic Emerson Hall in Harvard Yard and a master plan and three summers of renovation projects for the Advent School, located in two abutting townhouses on Beacon Hill.
 She also managed the design of a new classroom building for grades K-through-4 for the Carroll School in Lincoln, Massachusetts.

-Mimi recently co-authored Color Space Style, a reference book on interior design for Rockport Publications.
+Mimi co-authored Color Space Style, a reference book on interior design for Rockport Publications.
 The book covers everything that both a designer and layperson need to know about interior design, with chapters ranging from project management to the installation of decorative accessories.
-Mimi is also an active board member of the Boston Preservation Alliance.
-She was on the organizing committee of the organization’s recent spring gala.
-Mimi resides in South Boston with her husband Tim, a principal of Utile, their two children, and her mother.